tweag/nickel/doc/manual/syntax.md

 A pattern starts with an optional alias of the form `<ident> @ <inner pattern>`.
 The inner pattern is either:

-- an `any` pattern, which is just an identifier, and will match any value.
+- an `any` pattern, which is just an identifier that will match any value.
-  `any` patterns bring a new variable into scope (including when nested inside a larger pattern).
+    `any` patterns bring a new variable into scope and can be nested inside a larger pattern.
 Said variables are bound to the corresponding constituent parts of the matched value.
+- a wildcard pattern `_` which acts like an `any` pattern (matches anything) but doesn't bind any variable.
+- a constant pattern, which is a literal value: a number, a boolean, a string, or `null`.
+- an enum pattern
 - a record patern
-- an enum pattern
+- an array pattern
+- an or-pattern

+Additionally, patterns can be guarded by an `if` condition.
+Enum patterns, record patterns, array patterns, or-patterns and pattern guards are detailed in the following subsections.
+Complete examples of patterns are given in the section on match expressions and destructuring.

 #### Enum pattern

 An enum pattern is an enum tag optionally applied to a pattern: `'<tag> <pat?>`.
-That is, an enum pattern is exactly like an enum value but whose optional argument is another pattern (instead of a value).
+An enum pattern looks exactly like an enum value but the optional argument is another pattern instead of an arbitrary expression.
 This pattern matches an enum value of the corresponding shape.

 For example, `'Foo`, `'Bar x` or `'protocol {x,y}` are valid enum patterns.
+For example, they will match values `'Foo`, `'Bar 5` and `'protocol {x = 1, y = 2}` respectively.

 Two or more nested variant patterns must be parenthesized.
 For example, `'Ok 'Some 'Stuff` isn't a valid enum pattern.
-On the other hand, `'Ok ('Some 'Stuff)` or `'Foo ('Bar x)` are valid enum patterns.
+On the other hand, `'Ok ('Some 'Stuff)` and `'Foo ('Bar x)` are valid enum patterns.

 #### Record patterns

-The syntax of record patterns is close to the syntax of record literals, albeit more restricted.
-A record pattern is a list of field patterns enclosed into braces, of the form `{ <field_pat1>, .., <field_patn>, <rest?> }`.
+Similarly to other compound patterns, record patterns mimic the shape of record literals.
+A record pattern is a list of field patterns enclosed into braces of the form `{ <field_pat1>, .., <field_patn>, <rest?> }`.

 A field pattern is of the form `<ident> <annot?> = <pat>`, where `<pat>` is a sub-pattern matching the content of the field.
-For example, `foo=bar` and `foo='Ok value` are valid field patterns.
-The `= <pat>` part can be omitted when `<pat>` is an `any` pattern with the same name as the field: that is, `some_field` is a valid field pattern and is just shorthand for `some_field=some_field`.
+For example, `foo = bar` and `foo = 'Ok value` are valid field patterns.
+The `= <pat>` part can be omitted when `<pat>` is an `any` pattern with the same name as the field: that is, `some_field` is a valid field pattern and is just shorthand for `some_field = some_field`.

 The optional annotation `<annot>` can include either: